raelyard/life-book/notes.md

 This is still an exploration and an exercise in clarifying thougt.

+Truths I take as axiomatic:

 - Humans have desires.
 - Life is filled with problems.
 - Finding solutions to life's problems is desirable.
 - Any solution to a problem involves compromises among competing priorities and concerns.
 - Understanding a problem and the relevant priorities is the best way to assess which priorites to favor.
-- Understanding a problem and the relevant priorities is the best way to find a desirable solution.
+- Understanding a problem and the relevant priorities and which priorities are favored is the best way to find a desirable solution.
 - Understanding is best promoted by honest inquiry into what is true.
 - Human knowledge is always incomplete.
 - Humans act - they use means to acheive ends. (with due respect and citation to Mises)
 - Humans action is a fundamental good.
 - Human action often involves the use of material resources.
+- Material resources are necessary for human survival and prosperity.
 - Property is a fundamental good - exlusive control of the use of a given material resource by a person is beneficial to human action and well-being.
 - The desired ends of different humans can come into conflict with one another.
-- The menas of acheiving ends of different humans can come into conflict with one another.
+- The means of acheiving ends of different humans can come into conflict with one another.
 - Other people care as much about their means and ends and concerns as I do about mine.
 - Causing harm has a cost.
+- The ends never justify the means.

 I had initially thought these to be axiomatic truths, but I think they are going to be derived instead: